Under pressure: How couples cope with stress

 Why can stress be so difficult to manage in our relationships?
 One reason is that emotions are contagious.
 We can catch the bug of a bad attitude just by being in the same room with someone, like Jenna did with Jason.

-“Our emotions with our partners are intrinsically linked,” says Ashley Randall, a faculty member in counseling psychology at ASU.
+“Our emotions with our partners are intrinsically linked,” says Ashley Randall, a faculty member in counseling psychology at Arizona State University.
 Randall studies how couples cope with stress.

 Throughout her research, Randall has found that partners can either help each other mitigate stress, or exacerbate it.
 For example, when Jenna came home to Jason in a bad mood, her positivity diminished.
 And when Jason brought up his stressful day at work, Jenna made his experience of that stress even worse by criticizing him.
 In this scenario, Jason and Jenna were engaging in what psychologists call negative dyadic coping behaviors.